-By Marlon Redding.
-Last Updated On 8th July 2022.
+By Megan Stanley.
+Last Updated 1st December 2022.
 On this page, we are going to present a example case study, that will demonstrate how it could be possible to make a claim for broken ankle at work compensation.
 We will take a look at how an injury such as a fractured ankle bone, could result in a compensation settlement of £50,000 or more.
 We will look at how a personal injury lawyer could be able to help you to make a personal injury claim in certain circumstances.

 If this case study strikes a note with you, and you believe you may have a valid claim based on similar circumstances, then we may be able to help you.
 Call our team on 0161 696 9685 today to get some good, free advice.
 Or contact us through our website.